sh1r4s3/IFD-68/README.md

 Instructions to burn a firmware:

+0. Go to the burner/ directory and run `make` to compile the ifd68 binary.

-1. at the first time run the `./ifd68` without any arguments.
+1. At the first time run the `./ifd68` without any arguments.
 It will generate a default map.asc file, a map of keys for keyboard.
 Each line of a file is a record.
 Each record consists of three columns separated by a whitespace.
 The first column is a FN_MOD (FN_OFF - FN key